 In exceptional circumstances additional ratios may be added, with detailed disclosure of assumptions relevant to a users understanding of these ratios.

-As a guide all Councils in their adjusted ratio calculations should be adjusting their operating surplus for the timing impact of Financial Assistance funding which varies from annual allocation (as per Net timing adjustment in Note 1) and Grants, subsidies and contributions -Capital..
+As a guide all Councils in their adjusted ratio calculations should be adjusting their operating surplus for the timing impact of Financial Assistance funding which varies from annual allocation (as per Net timing adjustment in Note 1) and Grants, subsidies and contributions - Capital.
 Any adjustments for capital grants should align with "Grants, subsidies and contributions - Capital" as presented on the Statement of Comprehensive Income.
-All adjustments to or additional ratios must be clearly referred to in Note 15.